awheeler294/resume/resume.md

    * Identify and correct performance bottlenecks
    * Optimize database queries
    * Migrate codebase from Python 2 to 3
-   * Build integrations so that Dish set top boxes can utilize Sling's streaming infrastructure to stream customers content from their set top boxes to their personal devices
+   * Build integrations so that Dish set-top boxes can utilize Sling's streaming infrastructure to stream customers content from their set-top boxes to their personal devices

 * Build and deploy automated system to identify and curb pirate activity